cosmos/ibc/spec/ics-template.md

 ### Backwards Compatibility

-(discussion of compability or lack thereof with previous standards)
+(discussion of compatibility or lack thereof with previous standards)

 ### Forwards Compatibility

-(discussion of compability or lack thereof with expected future standards)
+(discussion of compatibility or lack thereof with expected future standards)

 ### Example Implementation